 Learn more about Maine’s PFAS law here.

-In 2022, New York Governor Hochul signed A.7063/S.6291into law, which will ban the sale of apparel in the state of New York that contains intentionally added PFAS starting on December 31, 2023.
-Clothing designed for high-performance outerwear, or designed for severe, wet conditions, may not be sold containing intentionally-added PFAS beginning in 2028.
+In 2022, Governor Hochul signed into law restrictions on the sale of apparel in the state of New York containing intentionally added PFAS, which took effect on January 1, 2025.
+Beginning in 2028, these restrictions will apply to clothing designed for high-performance outerwear, or designed for severe, wet conditions.

 For more information, contact ASA Vice President of Government Affairs Mike Leonard.